ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

             rm -f $TMPFILE
 ```

-Note that if you are writing your Job for Windows with the render script being a batch or powershell script, then you will
+Note that if you are writing your Job for Windows with the render script being a batch or PowerShell script, then you will
 need to make a couple of changes from the above:

 1. Change the `filename` in the embedded file to have the correct filename suffix (`.bat` for batch or `.ps1` for powershell); and